-BLACK BASS SPECIES (LARGEMOUTH BASS)
+BLACK BASS SPECIES (LARGEMOUTH BASS, SMALLMOUTH BASS, SPOTTED BASS)

-The mean mercury and PCB concentrations in Largemouth Bass from Santa Fe Dam Lake were 497 and 4 ppb, respectively.
-OEHHA recommends no consumption of black bass species from Santa Fe Dam Lake for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of one serving a week for the general population (women 46 years and older, and men 18 years and older), based on mercury.
+The mean mercury concentration in black bass species from Whiskeytown Lake was 236 ppb.
+Mercury concentrations for individual black bass species were as follows: Largemouth Bass (Hg: 233), Smallmouth Bass (Hg: 364 ppb), and Spotted Bass (Hg: 140 ppb).
+OEHHA recommends a maximum of one serving per week of black bass species from Whiskeytown Lake for the sensitive population (women 18 to 49 years and children 1 to 17 years), and a maximum of two servings a week for the general population (women 50 years and older, and men 18 years and older).

 OEHHA has evaluated mercury concentrations in black bass species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
-Therefore, OEHHA extends the consumption advice for Largemouth Bass to other black bass species, including Redeye, Smallmouth, and Spotted Bass.
+Therefore, OEHHA extends the consumption advice for Largemouth Bass, Smallmouth Bass, and Spotted Bass to Redeye.